instructure/instructure-ui/packages/emotion/README.md

 export default generateStyle
 ```

-#### 2.
+#### 3. Refactor the component to functional component.

+Import the style generator (`generateStyle`) and generate the style object with `useStyle`.\
-Refactor the component to functional component.
-Any style logic that may take place inside it, you should move to the above mentioned `styles.js`.
+Any style logic that may take place inside it, you should move to `styles.js`.

 ```js
 /** @jsx jsx */